khachapuris/clic/README.md

 - Edit default functions & operators
 - Use your own Python functions in the calculator
-- Add your own and edit default units
 - Change stuff like decimal separators throughout the whole application

 ## Installation